ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

     ![MobaXTerm Advanced SSH screen](assets/MobaXTerm4.png)

->[!NOTE]
+!!! note
->If MFA is enabled, you will be prompted twice for verification when you connect to MobaXterm - once with a pop-up box and then in the terminal.
+    If MFA is enabled, you will be prompted twice for verification when you connect to MobaXterm - once with a pop-up box and then in the terminal.

 ### PuTTY